hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Rationale

-The following proposal is building on top of the current HTS API instead of creating a brand new NFT service.
+The following proposal is building on top of the current HTS API instead of creating a brand-new service.
 There are 2 major reasons for that:
 - Developers desire the tokenization APIs to look similar for both fungible and non-fungible tokens
 - Though fungible and non-fungible tokens are different, there are a lot of commonalities - admin keys, KYC, supply, mint and burn behaviours

 ## Specification

-Based on the [IWA specification](https://github.com/InterWorkAlliance/TokenTaxonomyFramework) we can define the following combinations of fungible and non-fungible tokens:
+Based on the [IWA specification](https://github.com/InterWorkAlliance/TokenTaxonomyFramework) we can define the following subset of token combinations:

 ```
  HTS
 │
 └─── Fungible
-│   └─── Fractional ---> Currently supported by HTS
+│   └─── Common ---> Currently supported by HTS
-│   └─── Whole ---> Currently supported by HTS
+│   └─── Unique ---> Addressed in this proposal
 └─── Non-Fungible
-    └─── Whole ---> Supported with the current proposal
-    └─── Fractional ---> Not supported by the proposal, though can be supported by HIP standards
-    └─── Singleton ---> Supported with the current proposal
+    └─── Unique ---> Addressed in this proposal
 ```

-### Fungible
+### Common Fungible

 Tokens that have interchangeable value with one another, where any quantity of them has the same value as another equal quantity if they are in the same class or series.

-#### Fractional
+TODO

+### Unique Fungible

+TODO
 Describes a token that can be divided into smaller fractions, represented as decimals.
 The current version of HTS supports these types of tokens.
 They can be implicitly defined and created by setting `decimals != 0`.

-#### Whole
+#### Unique Non-Fungible
+TODO
 Describes a token that cannot be divided into smaller fractions.
 Meaning subdivision is not allowed - just whole number quantities.
 The current version of HTS supports these types of tokens.
 They can be implicitly defined and created by setting `decimals=0`.

 ### Non-fungible